Thiefbrain/DivineForce/README.md

 ===========
 These are the coding conventions for this mod:

-1. Each Class has to overwrite Object.toString(), Object.hashCode() and Object.equals()
-2. Block-brackets have to be on a single line (not: `if (...) {`)
+1. Block-brackets have to be on a single line (not: `if (...) {`)
-3. Each function and class- or instance-variables as well as classes should have a java doc comment
+2. Each function and class- or instance-variables as well as classes should have a java doc comment
-4. Outputs should be internationalized
+3. Outputs should be internationalized
-5. Lines have a max-length of 160 characters (including spaces)
+4. Lines have a max-length of 160 characters (including spaces)

 Packets
 ===========